 Symptoms of neurodevelopmental disorders in children can manifest across various domains, affecting social, motor, and intellectual capacities.

-Early recognition of social communication challenges is essential, often involving assessment by specialized therapists to tailor interventions effectively.
+Early recognition of social communication challenges is essential, often involving assessment by specialised therapists to tailor interventions effectively.

-Similarly, identifying motor disorders and addressing intellectual disabilities require thorough evaluations to guarantee each child receives the support necessary for ideal development.
+Similarly, identifying motor disorders and addressing intellectual disabilities requires thorough evaluations to guarantee each child receives the support necessary for ideal development.

 Many children with neurodevelopmental disorders face significant challenges in social communication, which can profoundly impact their daily interactions and overall development.